Regulatory Compliance and Distributing the Safety Use Information

 Compliance with New or Revised Regulations Related to Chemical Substances

-In Korea, the amended Act on Registration and Evaluation, etc. of Chemicals (including its subordinate regulations) came into force in early 2019.
-This is the Korean version of the REACH (K-REACH） regulation that covers existing chemical substances that are manufactured or imported at a mass of one ton or more per year.
-Including pre-notification, which is a preliminary chemical substances registration, we are working to be compliant with these new regulations by the end of June 2019.
+The amended Act on Registration and Evaluation, etc. of Chemicals came into force in early 2019.
+This is the Korean version of the REACH regulation that covers existing chemical substances that are manufactured or imported at a mass of one ton or more per year.
+Including pre-notification, which is a preliminary chemical substances registration, we completed procedures to be compliant with these new regulations by the end of June 2019.
 We are fully observing the Occupational Safety and Health Act enforced in January 2020.

-In the US, the TSCA Inventory Notification Requirements rule was implemented under the Toxic Substances Control Act (TSCA), in August 2017.
+The TSCA Inventory Notification Requirements rule was implemented under the Toxic Substances Control Act (TSCA), in August 2017.
 Mitsui Chemicals has completed the notification of the chemicals that are listed in the existing chemical substances inventory and that were imported or manufactured in the last ten years.
 We are ensuring that we will conduct Chemical Data Reporting (CDR) in 2020.

 A new law similar to the EU REACH regulation was enforced.
 We are now working toward the preliminary registration that is due by the end of December 2020.